 Receptionists must keep an eye on who enters the building to ensure security.
 Similarly, they have to check the equipment that enters the premises, including USBs, laptops, and cameras.
 Visitor check-in and logging the relevant data is also a part of their duty.

 In 2021, receptionists have an additional duty of health checks to keep COVID cases at bay.
 They have to make sure everyone is wearing a mask and using sanitizers.
-Visitor management systems used by organizations help in automating these tasks.
+Visitor management software used by organizations help in automating these tasks.

 16. Ability to Work Independently